aakash-patidar/Ananya-Store-Data-Analysis/README.md

    <img src="https://github.com/aakash-patidar/Ananya-Store-Data-Analysis/assets/171103471/ff918bfb-a814-490a-9933-88e7010f24fc">

 9. **Which channel is contributing to maximum sales**
    A pivot table was created to gain insights on which channel contributing to maximum sales.
+The Channel column was placed in the Rows section, and the Count of Order ID was placed in the Values section to gain insights on which channel contributing to maximum sales.

    <img src="https://github.com/aakash-patidar/Ananya-Store-Data-Analysis/assets/171103471/62b5e158-4cb8-41ae-bce4-4f86831f91e9">